lml/commontator/README.md

 Use '@' with at least three other characters to mention someone in a new/edited comment.

+The mentions script assumes that commontator is mounted at `/commontator`, so make sure that is indeed the case if you plan to use mentions.

 ## Browser Support

 Commontator should work properly on any of the major browsers.